dhwaneetbhatt/strapd/README.md

 LLMs are overkill and not best suited for these tasks — they're slow, costly, and unnecessary.
 I wanted something fast, offline, and simple.

 So I built `strapd`: one tool with simple commands and lots of intuitive aliases.
-Type commands however feels natural.

-- **Fast** — Written in Rust, runs quickly
-- **Portable** — Linux, macOS, Windows, single binary, no dependencies
-- **Focused** — Designed for developer tasks, not everything
-- **Flexible** — Multiple aliases so commands feel natural

-Eventually planning to build a web version using WASM, making these same tools available in browsers.
+It is primarily targeted for CLI, but also provides a webapp interface for those who prefer GUIs.
+The webapp uses the same core library as the CLI using WASM, ensuring consistency.

 ## Current Features